 Master of Arts

 The Department of Art History of the College of Letters and Science at the University of Wisconsin-Milwaukee offers a graduate program leading to the Master of Arts degree in Art History.
 The program is designed to provide students with a solid academic foundation upon which to base a career in the arts or to prepare for PhD-level work at other universities.
 The University of Wisconsin-Milwaukee has earned the highest rating for a research institution from the Carnegie Classification of Institutions of Higher Education, and the Department of Art History plays an integral role in the university’s broader research mission.

 To qualify for graduation, students will produce either a thesis on a scholarly problem or a thesis exhibition with a scholarly catalogue.
 Students must complete all degree requirements within five years of initial enrollment.
-It is expected that a full-time student will normally complete all of the requirements for the degree within two – three years.
+It is expected that a full-time student will complete all requirements for the degree within two to three years.